Lady in the Water (PG-13)

 Caution: potential spoilers.

 Sigh.
 What can I say?
 I'm vaguely a fan of M. Night Shyamalan, though of course some of his movies are not that good.
 And this is one of them.
 But I still always want to check out his films, because I feel they always have the potential to be good.
-Also, this movie starred Paul Giamatti, who I generally like, and Bryce Dallas Howard, who I generally want to like.
 Anyway, the start of the movie has some narration about the ancient past, which vaguely reminded me of the opening of Ferngully, though I think actually that type of thing has been done in other movies I've seen, too.
-I dunno.
-I should also mention that throughout the movie, whenever I thought it was kinda lame, I worried that it might be based on some actual myth or something, but I guess it was really just based on a bedtime story Shyamalan had made up to tell his own kids.
+I should also mention that throughout the movie, whenever I thought it was kinda silly, I worried that it might be based on some actual myth or something, but I guess it was really just based on a bedtime story Shyamalan had made up to tell his own kids.
 Which means I don't have to feel any guilt over finding it fairly ludicrous.

 I am leaving out a few details of plot and character development, but not much.
 None of it really seems that important, even if it's meant to be.
 There are some things in the movie that are apparently intentionally amusing, but the overwhelming majority of the amusement I found in the movie seems to be unintentional.
 I don't really feel like the premise is necessarily ridiculous, and I'm a fan of fantasy, so I easily could have enjoyed a story with some of these elements.
 But somehow, the way it all played out... it was just totally ridiculous.
 And therefore, funny.
-Look, I bought the DVD used, for three bucks, and I'll probably sell it for a buck.
-I definitely think the movie was worth watching for two dollars, just for the unintentional humor.
+Look, I bought the DVD used, for three bucks, and I definitely think the movie was worth watching for two dollars, just for the unintentional humor.
 And the "serious" fantasy story was... worth a buck, itself.
 On top of that, I did actually sort of vaguely like some of the characters and rare bits of dialog.
-And there were some cute girls.